path2prod/java-streams/README.md

 ### 8 - Terminal Operations

-* Use the allMatch(), anyMatch(), and noneMatch() operations with predicates.
-* Implement a custom stream reduction with the collect() method.
-* Count elements that satisfy a certain condition without using the count() method.
+* Return if a stream of integer contains only odd numbers.
+* Return if a stream of integer contains any odd numbers.
+* Return if a stream of integer contains none odd numbers.
+* Count total distinct words using collect().
+Tip: Create a local collector variable
 * Find both the minimum and maximum value in a single stream pass.
-* Use the peek() method to debug intermediate stream operations.
+Tip: Create a local collector variable for MinMaxCollector

 ### 9 - Exception Handling